 Is it Safe To Drive In Portugal?

-Commonly it is safe to drive anywhere in Europe.
+Commonly it’s safe to drive anywhere in Europe.
 Portugal nationals do have a reputation for going slightly faster than other countries.
-However, the road system has seen a drastic improvement in recent years, especially with some incredibly safe motorways.
+The road system has seen a drastic improvement in recent years, especially with some incredibly safe motorways.
 Lisbon is the only city with relatively dense traffic, while most other cities in the country offer a smooth ride.

 Household goods are also cheaper in Portugal in comparison to the United States.
 Although Lisbon is the most expensive city in Portugal, compared to New York City, life is so much cheaper for local people.

-What are the Cons of Moving to Portugal from USA?
+What are the Cons of Moving to Portugal from the USA?

 Like anywhere else, there are setbacks of moving to Portugal from the comfort of living in the US.
-In Portugal, you will face a fair amount of bureaucracy.
+In Portugal, you’ll face a fair amount of bureaucracy.
 The bureaucratic red tape around activities like purchasing homes and immigration processes may be unpleasant.

-Well, here’s where we sell you on our services.
-Our experts at Get Golden Visa will help you navigate through the bureaucratic process with the local know-how.
-Particularly, if you don’t speak the language.
-You can use our team of experts to get more information, let us understand your needs, and help you.
+Our experts at Get Golden Visa will help you navigate through the bureaucratic process with local know-how.
+Particularly, if you don’t speak the language, you can use our team of experts to get more information.
+Let us understand your needs and help you.

 How long can a US citizen live in Portugal?